This is the creme de la creme of points and miles…

 - Class of service

 Once you have done that, you can call ANA (800-235-9262) and feed the flight details to a phone rep so they can help you complete the booking.
+You must create an account for each person.
+You cannot book seats for others using your points, so you need to transfer points separately for each traveler.

 If you want to include a segment on ANA, know that ANA does release more award space to its own members.
 In this case, if you don’t see space when you search with United, you’ll want to hop over to ANA’s site to check.
 Just make sure it’s confirmed space and not waitlisted space.